 - 4. Click OK. - 5.
 Click Server name resolution.
 Set these options for the data server: - a.
-Windows Share (CIFS) file server name resolution: These settings take effect upon saving. - LMHOSTS: Enter the IP host name format. - WINS Server: Enter the name of the WINS server. - b.
-NIS (for NFS): These settings take effect upon saving. - Use NIS: Select this box to enable NIS to set UID/GID to friendly name resolution in an NFS environment. - NIS Domain: Specify the NIS domain. - Broadcast for server on local network: Select this box if the NIS domain server is on the local network and can be discovered by broadcasting.
+CIFS file server name resolution: These settings take effect upon saving. - LMHOSTS: Enter the IP host name format. - WINS Server: Enter the name of the WINS server. - b.
+NIS (for NFS): These settings take effect upon saving. - Use NIS: Select this box to enable NIS to set UID/GID to friendly name resolution in an NFS environment. - NIS Domain: Specify the NIS domain. - Broadcast for server on local network: If the NIS domain server is on the local network and can be discovered by broadcasting, select this box.
 This option does not work if the NIS domain server is on another subnet. - Specify NIS server: If not using broadcast, specify the IP address of the NIS domain server here. - c.
-Active Directory: These settings take effect upon saving. - Active Directory server: Enter the name of the Active Directory server. - d.
-Doc broker settings (for Documentum) - · Enter Host name for doc broker.
+Doc broker settings (for Documentum) - Enter Host for doc broker. - 6.
+Click OK.